-I am a biological anthropologist interested in primate sexual selection and reproductive ecology.
+I am a biological anthropologist/behavioral ecologist interested in primate sexual selection and reproductive ecology.
 More specifically, my current work focuses on the costs of male reproductive effort in monkeys and apes.

 I examine how ecology, physiology, and the social environment shape male reproductive strategies in non-human primates.
 In particular, my research addresses the following questions: (1) What are the costs of male reproductive effort?; (2) What determines variation in male ability to meet such costs?; and (3) Do the reproductive strategies, associated with the highest costs, also result in the highest fitness returns?